Delft University of Technology: Aula

 TU Delft Aula was designed by Van den Broek en Bakema architecture bureau, founded by two TU Delft alumni Jo van den Broek and Jaap Bakema.
-It was officially opened on 6 January 1966 by Dutch Prime Minister Jo Cals.
+It was officially opened in January 1966 by Dutch Prime Minister Jo Cals.

 It is a classical example of a structure built in Brutalist style.
 TU Delft Aula, which symbolically opens the Mekelpark, houses main university restaurant and store, as well as lecture halls, auditoria, congress center, and administrative offices of the university.
 All doctoral promotion, honoris causa ceremonies, as well as academic senate meetings take place in the Aula.